 Students who begin their education in an AMI Montessori program and continue through Elementary can develop the skills to independently function in any other educational environment.
 AMI Montessori students are given the skills to prepare, research and plan so they are capable of meeting new challenges in school and life.
 Dr. Montessori believed it was more important for a child to "learn how to learn," than it was to simply teach them rote information.

-Students who graduate from an AMI Montessori Elementary or Middle School program can easily transition to a traditional school environment.
+Students who graduate from an AMI Montessori Elementary or Adolescent Program program can easily transition to a traditional school environment.
 Having been given the skills to plan and prepare their own education, they are more capable of adapting to the challenges presented by the factory-model programs of most public and private schools than their peers who have always been in these programs.